frnmst/mcmc-comparisons/README.md

 Usage: run.sh [OPTIONS]
 Run MCMC tests

+Mandatory arguments to long options are mandatory for short options too.
 Options:
     -g, --graph                         run the plot script
     -h, --help                          print this help
-    -l, --list-tests            list the available tests
+    -l, --list-tests-names              list the available tests
-    -m, --min                   starting number of samples
+    -m, --min=MIN                       starting number of samples
-    -M, --max                   ending number of samples
+    -M, --max=MAX                       ending number of samples
     -p, --parallel                      execute tests on separate computing threads.
 If this option is enabled the number of threads is determined by the '--threads' option.
-If this option is disabled, the runs are executed consecutively
+If this option is
+                                        disabled, the runs are executed
+                                        consecutively.
+    --single-run-with-label=LABEL       run a single test with the specified run label.
+This option excludes
+                                        both the '--parallel' option and the
+                                        '--runs' option
     --print-flags                       print the enabled options.
-This can also be used to print the default options -r, --runs, --threads       the number of runs or computing threads.
-See the '--parallel' option for more information
+This can also be used to print the default options -r, --runs=RUNS, --threads=RUNS     the number of runs or computing threads.
+                                        See the '--parallel' option for more
+                                        information
-    -s, --steps                 the number of samples between consecutive iterations
+    -s, --steps=STEPS                   the number of samples between consecutive iterations
-    -t, --test-name             the name of the test
+    -t, --test-name=NAME                the name of the test

 Exit status:
  0  if OK,